gracejacobson/gracejacobson.github.io/_posts/2022-10-20-Mitochondrial-Eve.md

 categories:
 ---

-# What is mitochondrial eve?
+# What is mitochondrial Eve?
 Mitochondrial eve is the most recent matrilineal common ancestor.
 This means that all women can trace their mothers mothers mother etc. until we reach this “mitochondrial Eve".
 The scientists who coined this concept preferred the name "Lucky Mother".
 We can find out when mitochondrial Eve lived by analyzing mitochondrial DNA.

 # What is mitochondrial DNA?
-Mitochondrial DNA (mtDNA) is the circular genome inside mitochondria, the powerhouse of the cell.
+Mitochondrial DNA (mtDNA) is the circular genome inside mitochondria, [the powerhouse of the cell](https://knowyourmeme.com/memes/mitochondria-is-the-powerhouse-of-the-cell).
 This organelle likely originated as its own organism when it was engulfed by prokaryotes.

 mtDNA is passed on through mothers and is unmixed.
 There is a fixed mutation rate (0.2% per million years) which allows prediction of when mitochondrial Eve lived.